Who Are the New Eastern Conference Alphas After LeBron James' Departure?

 Sources: As trade talks have unfolded, Kawhi Leonard’s focus is unchanged: He wants to be a Laker. https://t.co/0wZGf5MrNt

 Making a mega-splash isn't necessary.
-Using the rest of their cap space on an Avery Bradley or Tyreke Evans isn't, either.
+Using the rest of their cap space on a Tyreke Evans isn't, either.
 The Sixers will get better by standing pat.

 Last year's starting five was the Association's best high-volume lineup and remains intact.
 Joel Embiid, Dario Saric and Ben Simmons haven't yet hit their primes.
 Markelle Fultz cannot get any worse.
 Anything they get from Zhaire Smith or Timothe Luwawu-Cabarrot is gravy.